mcjauregui72/CNN_MedImageClassification/README.md

 12. Defined identical output layers in each submodel:
     * Dense(class_count, activation = 'softmax') to output a probability distribution across the classes (given by class_count).
     * Each value in the probability distribution corresponded to the predicted probability that the input image belonged to a given class.
-    * We chose the Softmax activation because it can return a probability distribution over three or more classes
+    * We chose the Softmax activation because it can return a probability distribution over three or more classes.

-14. Compiled both submodels with optimizer='adam', loss='sparse_categorical_crossentropy', and metrics=['accuracy'].
+13. Compiled both submodels with optimizer='adam', loss='sparse_categorical_crossentropy', and metrics=['accuracy'].
 We chose the 'sparse_categorical_crossentropy' function because our dataset includes integer labels and it works for most multi-classification tasks.

-15. Trained both submodels with identical EarlyStopping and ModelCheckpoint callbacks.
+14. Trained both submodels with identical EarlyStopping and ModelCheckpoint callbacks.

 ## Model Ensembling

 Ensembling models entails combining the individual predictions of multiple models on the same dataset, in an attempt to make better predictions on that dataset.
-Ensemble models can improve upon the predictive performance of individual models.
+Ensemble models can improve upon the predictive performance of their submodels.
 If different models make different types of errors, we may be able to reduce the overall error rate by combining their predictions.

 In this project, we combined our two submodels' predictions in ensemble_model, which averaged the submodels' output.
 Here, each model contributing to ensemble_model was weighted equally.
 It is possible to configure a weighted average ensemble in which better-performing submodels contribute more to the ensemble than poorer-performing submodels.